Coyotes score 3 in 1st period, hold on to beat Ducks

 Doan tied Brendan Shanahan for 15th place on the list of most games played in NHL history at 1,524 games.

-NOTES: Coyotes general manager John Chayka said the trade of Stone means current minor-leaguer Anthony DeAngelo, who was with the Coyotes earlier this season, will benefit from more NHL ice time.
-Chayka said DeAngelo will be called up from AHL. ...
+NOTES: Coyotes general manager John Chayka said the trade of Stone means current minor-leaguer Anthony DeAngelo will be called up from AHL and see more action. ...
 Chayka said no other Coyotes trades are imminent.
-The trade deadline is March 1. .
-Arizona backup G Louis Domingue remains out with a lower-body injury. ...
+The trade deadline is March 1. ...
 Ducks C Antoine Vermette didn't play Monday against his former team, serving the third of a 10-game suspension he's appealing.
 D Korbinian Holzer and F Jared Boll were also scratched.

 UP NEXT